Skip to content

 /30255.255.255.2522Point-to-point router link

 Usable hosts = 2^(host bits) minus 2.
-Subtract the network address (all host bits = 0) and the broadcast address (all host bits = 1).
-With the addressing structure understood, the next step is to plan how to allocate addresses across an industrial network.
+Subtract the network address (host bits = 0) and the broadcast address (host bits = 1).
+With the addressing structure understood, the next step is to plan address allocation across an industrial network.

-Assign static IP addresses to all OT devices.
+Assign static IP addresses to every OT device.
 Changing an IP address in a running OT network requires production downtime.
 Plan the address scheme before installation.

 The default management address of a factory-fresh Hirschmann switch is 192.168.1.1/24.
-A well-designed address plan is only useful if it is validated before deployment.
+A well-designed address plan is only useful when validated before deployment.

-Before deploying a new cell, verify that the planned IP addresses are in the correct subnet and that no two devices share an address.
+Before deploying a new cell, verify that the planned IP addresses are in the correct subnet and that no 2 devices share an address.
 The following script validates an address plan against the subnet design.
-Run it before any deployment:
+Run the script before any deployment:

 import ipaddress